 KARA MYREN: We’re a two-person video game studio located by a river in West Virginia.
 I do the programming and Peter Harmon designs the levels,art and some of the sound for the games we create.
 We wear many other hats as well, sometimes collaborating with other artists, other times selling our soul to devil at 4 AM.

 I became interested in video games because I enjoy programming systems that work for people and designing code that feels seamless to the user.
 Making games requires a lot of creative thinking.
 Peter is more of an artistic soul–obsessed with atmospheres, design, journeys so together we’ve been making video games.
 Now we’re taking our idea Animal Gods, to Kickstarter to acquire funding to complete the game.
+I always tell people to be able to create enticing video games like this one, they must first learn how to build a simple web application using node js mysql.

 How long have you been in the video game industry?
 During the time frame, what have you learned that’s different than what you thought going in?